Archaeological sites in the Yucatan Peninsula

 One of the most surprising ancient cities in the world is at Yucatan, Mexico.
 The Pyramid of Kukulcan is one of the New Seven Wonders of the World and on its north face occurs twice a year a light and shadows phenomenon during the equinox.
 Chichén Itzá is also home for the largest Ballgame court in Mesoamerica.

-The Mayan remains at Cobá are impressive.
-Before Chichén Itzá emerged, Cobá was a powerful city in the region since the ancient Mayans built an extensive road system.
+The vestiges at Cobá are impressive.
+Before Chichén Itzá emerged, Cobá was a powerful city in the region since it had an extensive road system.
 At this archaeological site is the tallest pyramid in the Yucatan Peninsula, and the stelas carved in stone that allowed to learn many things about this fascinating culture.